guss77/kohana-paypal/README.md

 receives the transaction completion details and can do any processing it needs, and then return a URL to which the user will be redirected.

+If the user cancelled the transaction, the PayPal module will call the method PayPal::cancelled in the application's implementation, which will also need to return a URL to redirect the user.

 An Example flow:

 * User clicks on the "buy" button on the page for product "A123".